Rebuilding a paramotor

 When an engine is completely disassembled, it is common to find parts frozen together.
 This is where the use of heat is critical in order to prevent damage.

-16. Bearings may now be removed from their bores in the case halves by following the instructions on the bearing replacement page.
-NEVER BANG OR PRESS A BEARING IN/OUT OF A CASE HALF WITHOUT USING HEAT!
-See the bearing replacement page above on how to do this.
+16. Bearing removal Follow the instructions on the bearing replacement page.
+NEVER BANG OR PRESS A BEARING IN/OUT OF A CASE HALF!

 REINSTALLATION: Follow the installation instructions on the bearing replacement page above after seal installation.